Ahhhh time management.

 Time management is something that can seem hard to master in our crazy, modern world, where we have so many options and calendars filled to the max.

-It certainly takes intentionality, but you can become a master at time management with a little practice.
+It certainly takes intention, but you can become a master at time management with a little practice.

 Take one of these tips and integrate it into your life.
 If you repeat this over and over, with a new tip every week, this time next year you’ll be a completely different person.